In today’s articles we will have a quick look at reasons why your site has gone from a fast WordPress website to a super slow sloth.

 Hosting options varies in prices and it may be good to do proper research into a solution that will suit your WordPress Website best.
 Although it may be costly to upgrade to a faster hosting solution the benefit of visitors not bouncing outweighs the increased costs.

-- “MySQLversion 5.0.15 or greater or any version of MariaDB”
+- “MySQLversion 5.6 or greater or the MariaDB version 10.1 or higher”

 Optimising media files to ensure a fast WordPress website: